Machinery and Equipment Valuation: Methods & Costs

 Time taken: Valuation expert will take anywhere from 1-7 days (depending on specified turnaround time)

-This is where advanced methodologies are used to determine your machinery and equipment.
+This is where we use advanced methodologies to determine the fair market value of equipment, machinery or plants.

 Income Approach